Elib27/portfolio/src/content/projects/en/hestia-geneaogie/hestia-genealogie.md

 repoLink: "https://github.com/Elib27/site-genealogie"
 ---

-It is a vitrine website conçu pour une généalogiste / historienne du bâti, mettant en avant ses services et sa vision.
-J'ai développé ce site en mettant l'accent sur le référencement, la performance et une expérience utilisateur fluide.
-Les mots clés et la performance ont été des priorités pour obtenir le meilleur classement possible dans les résultats de recherche.
-Le site atteint une note de 100 au Lighthouse, avec un temps de chargement initial de 0.3s.
+It is a showcase website designed for a genealogist / historian of the built heritage, highlighting her services and vision.
+I developed this site by focusing on SEO, performance and a smooth user experience.
+Keywords and performance were priorities to get the best possible ranking in search results.
+The site reaches a score of 100 on Lighthouse, with an initial loading time of 0.3s.